easytarget/pyPWMd/README.md

     'states' lists the available pwm chips, timers, and their status.
     - If a node entry is unexported it is shown as 'None'
-    - Exported entries are a list of the parameters (see below) followed by the timer's node path in the /sys tree
+    - Exported entries are a list of the parameters (see 'get', below) followed by the timer's node path in the /sys/class/pwm/ tree

-    'get' returns nothing if the timer is not exported, otherwise it will return four numeric values, these are (in sequence):
+    'get' returns 'None' if the timer is not exported, otherwise it will return four numeric values: <enable> <period> <duty_cycle> <polarity>

     'set' will change an exported nodes settings with the supplied values.
     - enable and polarity are boolean values, 0 or 1